Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 form parameter      | description
 ---                 | ---
-`ip` | an address of the server that accepts a request `port` | port of the server which accepts a request `pid` | pid of the nginx worker process
+`ip` | an address of the server that accepts a request `port` | port of the server that accepts a request `pid` | pid of the nginx worker process
 `connection` | connection serial number `connection_requests` | current number of requests made through a connection